yoniker/PokerVault/GTO/Board 24 - Jh Ts 6s as BB vs BU.md

 ## Turn

-Flop X/X Turn Ad  BB leads sometimes/frequently with Kx of spades, and Qx of spades/Q9/Q8 with no SDV.
+Flop X/X Turn Ad  BB leads sometimes/frequently with Kx of spades, and Qx of spades with no SDV/Q9/Q8.

 Flop X/X Turn 3d, BB leads pure/frequently with flush draw with no sdv(As7s or worse).